 Current Internship Openings

-Cataloging interns will assist in an item-level inventory of the published materials at the Abraham Lincoln Presidential Library.
-Interns will gain experience in updating catalog records in library software and working towards making items in the collection more accessible.
-Interns will also be responsible for shifting and reshelving materials during inventory and locating materials marked for deaccession.
+Interns will assist in an item-level inventory of the map collection at the Abraham Lincoln Presidential Library.
+Interns will gain experience in updating catalog records in library software and work towards increasing the discoverability of library materials.
+Interns will also be responsible for addressing the preservation needs of cartographic materials, including conservation work and rehousing.

 Interns in Oral History will perform a wide variety of administrative and IT related tasks in the processing of oral history interviews, to include managing an Access database used for tracking interviews, editing audio interviews, developing interview word lists, posting interviews on the department's database, and many other tasks.
 The intern will also conduct research on specific oral history subjects, develop study aids for interviewers on specific projects.
 Interns will become familiar with the entire oral history process, from interviewing to posting to archiving.
 Additionally, the intern will be asked to develop teacher lesson plans using interviews from the ALPLM Oral History collection.
 Intern will be asked to develop a teacher resource highlighting many of the women interviewed over the years.